Frank-Pechar/js-project-planner/README.md

 Project Planner – Track Active and Finished Projects

-Javascript Course Coding Project I Completed.
+Javascript Course Coding Project I Completed from Udemy Course: Javascript - The Complete Guide 2023 by Maximilian Schwarzmuller.
 After coding this app I then added a functionality documentation feature and additional comments.

 App can be run from: https://frank-pechar-js-project-planner.netlify.app